Imagination is still a superpower

 - commit direction before feedback arrives

 Figma's design agent, launched in May 2026, is best understood as an explicit attempt to address this mismatch.
-The announcement framed the problem directly: speed or precision, AI generation or direct manipulation — you shouldn't have to choose.
+The announcement framed the problem directly: speed or precision, AI generation or direct manipulation, so you shouldn't have to choose.
 The agent works on the multiplayer canvas, aware of components, variables, and the standards a team has built over time.
 Designers and agents work in parallel on the same surface.
 A designer at Notion described doing "almost all of my design ideation on the canvas" and then having the agent "take it the last mile."
+But many designers may work the other way around, letting AI do the bulk and fine-tuning with mouse and click.
+Would Figma solve that, too?

 Faster iteration risks producing a new form of professional confusion: the belief that acceleration itself constitutes direction.
 Cheap iteration can conceal the absence of a coherent image.

-The agent is well-suited to convergent problems — apply the right component, maintain the grid, generate responsive variants, run the accessibility pass, produce ten colour-scheme iterations.
+The agent is well-suited to problems in meeting standards: apply the right component, maintain the grid, generate responsive variants, run the accessibility pass, produce ten colour-scheme iterations.
 These have correct answers within existing standards.
 A designer who spends time navigating convergent problems manually in 2026 is, in a real sense, spending time they do not have to spend.

 The work that does not have a correct answer yet — what the mug brand should feel like, which visual grammar is worth drawing from, what in the current culture it should be in conversation with, and how that conversation should be made visible — is a divergent problem.
 The command-line and canvas-agent paradigms are useful here only to the extent that the designer already knows what they want to produce.
-How to know what you want is a different problem, and it is the one the rest of this essay addresses.
+How to know what you want is a different problem, and it is the one the rest of this essay has been circling: the imaginative capacity to hold an internal image before the tool can externalise it.

 This requirement was always present in design work, but it was masked.
 The real-time feedback architecture of graphical tools was an extraordinarily efficient compensation mechanism for partial vision.
 Drag, observe, adjust, release.
 Each cycle cost fractions of a second and nothing else.
 The hand and the eye did the work that a less practised visual imagination could not do, and the result was indistinguishable from the result of a designer who had seen the composition clearly before beginning.
 The tool was, in a meaningful sense, a prosthetic for internal precision — and the prosthetic was so good that an entire generation of designers built distinguished careers without ever needing to develop the precision the tool was substituting for.